powsybl/powsybl-open-rao/docs/parameters/business-parameters.md

 ### Objective function parameters

-These parameters (objective-function) configure the remedial action optimisation's objective function.
+These parameters (objective-function) configure the remedial action optimization's objective function.

 > Since the version 3.3 of the parameters, we no longer allow changing the objective function's unit.
-> The flow's unit and thus the objective function's unit (for SECURE_FLOW, MAX_MIN_MARGIN and MAX_MIN_RELATIVE_MARGIN) will be defined depending on
+> The flow unit and thus the objective function's unit (for SECURE_FLOW, MAX_MIN_MARGIN and MAX_MIN_RELATIVE_MARGIN) will be defined depending on
 > if the loadflow/sensitivity computation is done in AC or DC.
 >
-> - in AC the flow's unit will be AMPERE
+> - in AC the flow unit will be AMPERE
-> - in DC the flow's unit will be MEGAWATT
+> - in DC the flow unit will be MEGAWATT
 >
 > See [sensitivity-parameter](implementation-specific-parameters.md#sensitivity-parameters)